OpenFreeEnergy/konnektor/news/rmst_disconnected_warning.rst

 **Changed:**

-* For ``RedundantMinimalSpanningTreeNetworkGenerator``, if the number of redundancies (``n_redundancy``) is larger than the number of redundant MSTs able to be generated for the network, a warning will be raised, and the resulting network will contain the most redudant MSTs able to be generated for the input network.
+* For ``RedundantMinimalSpanningTreeNetworkGenerator``, if the number of redundancies (``n_redundancy``) is larger than the number of redundant MSTs able to be generated for the network, a warning will be raised, and the resulting network will contain the most redudant MSTs able to be generated.

 **Deprecated:**